October 22, 2025

 Self-awareness sharpens:

-• Decision-making: Seeing your patterns lets you pause before repeating them.
+• Decision-making: Seeing your patterns helps you pause before repeating them

-• Results: Awareness allows you to refine instead of reinvent, keeping progress consistent and sustainable.
+• Results: Awareness allows you to refine instead of reinvent

 [VIDEO] Watch Blindspotting author Martin Dubin explain the six blindspot areas of self-awareness in this short Harvard Business Review video.